pingcap/docs/sql/slow-query.md

 The slow query log is a record of SQL statements that took a long time to perform.

-The slow log format is modified in TiDB V2.1.8.See [this file](<https://github.com/pingcap/docs/blob/master/v2.1/sql/slow-query.md>) for previous version before v2.1.8.
+The slow log format has been modified in TiDB V2.1.8.
+See [this file](<https://github.com/pingcap/docs/blob/master/v2.1/sql/slow-query.md>) for previous version before v2.1.8.

 A problematic SQL statement can increase the pressure on the entire cluster, resulting in a longer response time.
 To solve this problem, you can use the slow query log to identify the problematic statements and thus improve the performance.